hiepkhuu/Landscapr/README.md

 # Welcome to Campr!
-Clickr is a web clone of the photo sharing website, Flickr where campers can document their trips adn all things camp related.
+Campr is a web clone of the photo sharing website, Flickr, where campers can document their trips adn all things camp related.
 This project uses Express, React, JS and Redux.

 ## Technology
   - Express